You are hereHome / Care Farming Code of Practice

 - Our care farm is a safe place to be

 An overview of what the Code covers is available for practitioners and commissioners alike to view.
-Care farms applying for the Code need to have current membership of Care Farming UK
+Care farms applying for the Code need to have current membership of SF&G.

 Code of Practice process:

-1. Care farms wishing to apply for the Code request an application form (an excel spreadsheet) directly from Care Farming UK (care farms need to be members of Care Farming UK)
+1. Care farms wishing to apply for the Code request an application form (currently an excel spreadsheet) directly from SF&G (care farms need to be members and to have paid their £60 annual code access fee)

-2. Coordinators at Care Farming UK log the request and send out the Code spreadsheet with instructions on completion
+2. Coordinators at SF&G log the request and send out the Code spreadsheet with instructions on completion

-3. Care farms complete the self-assessment form and return it together with a copy of their Service Level or Client Agreement and a copy of their safeguarding policy (adult or child as appropriate) to firstname.lastname@example.org who, after checking that all sections are completed, will forward to the Panel of experts for appraisal.
+3. Care farms complete the self-assessment form and return it together with a copy of their Service Level or Client Agreement and a copy of their safeguarding policy (adult or child as appropriate).
+After checking that all sections are completed, these are forwarded to the Panel of experts for appraisal.
 Applications are sent to the panel fortnightly.

 4. The panel assess the application, and the care farm may be asked for further clarification or more information.
 Care farms may also be asked to provide further policies for inspection.